At a Glance

 centralmdaudubon@gmail.com

 Audrey Carroll Audubon Sanctuary is a 129-acre farm that was donated to the Audubon Society of Central Maryland (ASCM) in the early 1990s.
-Located in Frederick County within the Piedmont physiographic province, the sanctuary is surrounded by farms and vineyards, with low ridges oriented north/south, providing good raptor migration viewing opportunities in the fall.
+Located northeast of New Market in Frederick County, the sanctuary lies within the Piedmont physiographic province, with low ridges oriented north/south, providing good raptor migration viewing opportunities in the fall.
+The sanctuary is surrounded by farms and vineyards and maintains an agricultural character.

 Birdlife: